-Arrive in Guayaquil, the commercial center of Ecuador, where you are met and transferred to your hotel.
+Arrive in Guayaquil, where you are met and transferred to your hotel.

-Disembark today and fly back to Guayaquil.
-Enjoy time to relax before gathering for a farewell dinner at a local restaurant.
-The next morning, transfer to the airport to board a flight home, or to Lima, Peru, to begin the post-tour extension.
+Disembark in Baltra and fly back to Guayaquil.
+Enjoy time to relax before gathering for a farewell dinner at your hotel’s restaurant.
+The next morning, transfer to the airport to board your flight home.

-NOTE: 'La Pinta' is an adventure vessel, and while it is ideal for small-group exploration in the Galápagos, it is not a luxury ship.
+‘La Pinta’ is a stylish expedition vessel ideal for small-group exploration.
 The ship and its shore excursions are shared with other passengers.